ArdenJ/calendar/README.md

 # React/Apollo Calendar

-tldr: this is a to-do list attached to some form of calendar
+tldr: this is a to-do list attached to a calendar.

+This is a functioning calendar into which users can add, update, read, and delete events relative to the month that is in view.
+This project was a big learning opportunity in terms of managing state at the application level via React's context API.

 ## Getting Started

-The setup is currently a little fiddly.
 After cloning the repo, open the project and install dependencies in the root and client.
 Then:

-First terminal:
+in the project root:

 ```
-cd .. //back into root
 npm run dev //build dist
 ```

-Second terminal:
+on the server

 ```
 npm run development